 Because of my involvement in Annunciation House, Casa Marianella and Against the War in Iraq, there is a high probability that I have a file in at least one of the government intelligence agencies.
 The strange thing is that I have never done anything that noteworthy that should worry a state which wants to prevent unlawful activities.
 I have never been arrested in my life.
 I have never even gotten a traffic ticket.
 In other words, I’m just one of millions of Americans who happens to disagree with some government policies, but I have never done anything illegal (as far as I know) to express my disagreement with those policies.
 In fact, expressing disagreement non-violently with government policies is supposed to be the essence of democracy.

-As should be clear, the US government has a long history of surveying its own citizens.
+As should be clear, the US government has a long history of surveilling its own citizens.
 The scary part, however, is how the NSA surveillance revealed by Edward Snowden heightens that spying in ways that were previously impossible.

-In the 1980s, when the US government wanted to get a list of the activists against the wars in Central America, it had to sent an agent to steal the piece of paper containing the membership list.
+In the 1980s, when the US government wanted to get a list of the activists against the wars in Central America, it had to sent an agent to steal a piece of paper containing the membership list.
 It took a lot of time and money to steal that membership list from underneath Jennifer Long’s plane seat.
 In order to check up on what those activists were doing, agents had to subscribe to newsletters that came in the mail and clip articles with scissors or place them on a scanner in order to file them away in a database.
 It took a lot of time and energy to intercept personal correspondence, and was rarely done.
 When the US government wanted to know what Ruben Garcia was doing in the 1980s to help those “commie” refugees from Central America, they had to send an agent to El Paso to infiltrate Annunciation House and observe his activities.

 By 2004, when I was organizing against the war in Iraq, it was much easier to observe our activities.
 Maybe the Defense Department sent two agents to ask how to get on our email list, but they probably just looked up our group’s web page and followed the instructions online to subscribe to our email list.
 In any case, it was much easier to survey an activist group two decades later, when email had replaced snail mail.
 While the Defense Department was probably paying someone to read the emails from the national anti-war organizations, I doubt that it was worth the time to read the messages from a handful of college activists, so the Defense Department probably had a computer algorithm scanning our messages for key words.
 In the age of snail mail, it wasn’t worth the resources to read the correspondence of a handful of college activists, but the use of digital communication made it much cheaper.